From a legal standpoint, data protection is one of the most important obligations that any business owner has to undertake.

 Data is any information which can be used to identify someone, including (but not limited to) their name, address, telephone number, email address, and so on.

-In May 2018, data protection laws will change thanks to the introduction of a new directive from the European Union.
+In May 2018, data protection laws changed thanks to the introduction of a new directive from the European Union.
 This new ruling is called the General Data Protection Regulation (GDPR).

-Currently, legislation around Data Protection in the UK is limited to the Data Protection Act, which was introduced in 1998 and has outlived its usefulness.
-Huge changes in the business and technology landscapes mean that new rules and regulations are long overdue; enter the GDPR.
+Previously, legislation around Data Protection in the UK was limited to the Data Protection Act, which was introduced in 1998 and had outlived its usefulness.
+Huge changes in the business and technology landscapes mean that new rules and regulations were long overdue; enter the GDPR.

-The new directive is aiming to streamline data protection by bringing a standard practice into place for any and all businesses operating in the European Union (remember: the United Kingdom could still be a European Union member up until late March 2019).
+The new directive streamlined data protection by bringing standard practices into place for all businesses operating in the European Union (and it looks like the UK could still be a European Union member beyond March 2019.

 What is my role in data protection?

 Data protection is already a complex field, but it’s made even more confusing with language which can be difficult to decipher.